SameForYouWasTakenWasTaken/Flappy-Bird/README.md

 ﻿# 🎮 My very cool flappy bird game!

 ## 📌 Introduction
 Hello, World!
-My name is Amar and I am a 14 year old (as of 2025) teenager who is in love with computers and gaming!
+My name is Amar, and I am a 14-year-old (as of 2025) teenager in love with computers and gaming!
 This is my **very first** project in
 `C++` and I am *really* proud of it.
-This took me around 3 days to make, all of which had at least 3-5 hours of work put into this flappy bird game, and since it's my first project, don't expect much.
+This took me around 3 days to make, all of which had at least 3–5 hours of work put into this flappy bird game, and since it's my first project, don't expect much.

 ## 🕹️ The gameplay
-Well, the game is simple.
+Well, the game is straightforward.
 Press `SPACEBAR` to jump and avoid the pipes coming at you.
 When you die, your controls are disabled and the bird falls.
 I didn't add a death mechanic, because, well, I'm a little too lazy.
 0_o

 ## 🔧 Want to poke around with the code?
-Well, if you DO want to play around with everything I had created, feel free to poke around in the directory `include/Game/Config`, there are all of the configurations for the `Bird` and `Pipes`.
+Well, if you DO want to play around with everything I had created, feel free to poke around in the directory `include/Game/Config`, there are all the configurations for the `Bird` and `Pipes`.

 Inside the `Bird` and `Pipe` class (under `include/Game/Bird.hpp` or `include/Game/Pipe.hpp`), there is a `debug` flag, feel free to tick them on (Except for the pipes one, it's a little buggy)